ahujar27/TT-TO_Classifier/README.md

 To generate CNV calls, first run the python script `make.cnv_somatic_pair_workflow.hg38.input.json.py` to create the JSON necessayr for the WDL run.
 Then the WDL, `cnv_somatic_pair_workflow.wdl` can be run using the JSON.

+The python script can be ran in the following way. `python make.cnv_somatic_pair_workflow.hg38.input.json.py $SRCBAM $ `

 ## 2. MAF Conversion

+The Dockerfile for this portion is contained in the folder `/MAF/`.
+Build this docker container to run the SNV and the CNV portion of the workflow.
+Once the docker image is built, activate the conda environment to properly run the workflows: `conda activate gatk`.

+After running

 ## 3. Feature Generation